Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Regularly gather input from employees on how to improve collaboration and innovation.
 For example:

-Conduct surveys or focus groups to identify barriers and opportunities.
+Conduct surveys or focus groups to ask teams what’s helping and what’s getting in the way.

 Embracing Generational Diversity